samaxes/samaxes.com/content/post/2016-02-25-static-site-hosting.md

     **WARN:** Since your Amazon S3 bucket is configured as a website endpoint, make sure that:

-    1. In the **Origin Domain Name** field, you enter the Amazon S3 static website hosting endpoint for your bucket; do not select the bucket name from the list.
+    1. In the **Origin Domain Name** field, you enter the Amazon S3 static website hosting endpoint for your bucket; **do not select the bucket name from the list**.

     2. In the **Origin Protocol Policy** field, you must specify **HTTP Only**.
 Amazon S3 doesn't support HTTPS connections in that configuration.